top of page

 • Weather can change quickly – have both beach and backup activities ready.

-• Early mornings are gold for wildlife, surf and cooler temperatures.
+• Early mornings are gold for wildlife, surf, and cooler temperatures.

 • Pack insect repellent – being near national parks, insects increase at dusk.